 But this methodology is built for post-conversions, too.
 By following the same content marketing strategy we just discussed, you’ll also make content that can Convert, Close and Delight.
 Let’s break that down.

 Convert, Close, and Delight

-Convert: when your lead becomes a marketing qualified lead
+Convert: when your lead becomes a sales qualified lead